For Old Time’s Sake: Bubonic Biscuits and Our 2020 Sourdough Story

 My loaves spread out a bit more than I liked, but I still was happy to have very tasty sourdough bread, which toasted beautifully for grilled cheese sandwiches.

 First, I am sure y’all want to know what happened to to onions I planted.
 Well, they really took off and we have enjoyed onion greens from them to add to soups, sandwiches and omelets.
-I told you we would get through this crisis!
+At the time, it felt like a small but very real victory.

 Healthy unlimited supply of onion greens to go with our sourdough sandwiches